 These are important factors to consider, because choosing a dog breed that doesn’t align with your lifestyle and needs can make dog ownership difficult.

 You’ll want to consider a dog’s activity level.
 If you are a big hiker, walker, or adventurer and you want to take your dog with you, you’ll want to consider a stable, medium to large size dog, like a Lab, Pit Bull, Standard Poodle, or Shepherd mix.

 Small dogs may have trouble keeping up for long amounts of time.
 Conversely, if you are not active and don’t plan on taking many walks, you’ll want to get a dog that prefers home time.
 Great Danes are large, but they love to curl up and cuddle and home.

 Other dogs that prefer a more sedentary lifestyle include Chihuahuas, Terriers, Dashunds, Bulldogs, or Cavaliers.
 Keep in mind, you still need to walk these guys for their health.

-Until recently, many dogs travelled in the cabin as ESA dogs.
+Until recently, many dogs traveled in the cabin as ESA dogs.
 Now, most airlines have changed their rules, allowing owners to bring their dog as a pet for a fee (under 25lbs) or as a service animal for free.
 Service Dogs are specially trained to perform a task that helps with a disability.

 If you’re choosing a dog that will make a good travel companion, Yorkies, Toy Poodles, Havanese, and Bichons, and Maltese are easy to transport.
 Keep in mind that Bulldog breeds and Pugs have small flat noses and can have more difficulty breathing on planes and in small carriers.